strongmindsnan/CdkTest/README.md

 The exact resource that it fails at (here “pubsubclustermanifestzookeepersvc4A739AD8”) differs between attempts, and can be both the services, the AWS auth object, and the pods.

-Note that the "YourRoleNameHere" on line 174 needs to be filled out with the name of the role you’re using.
+Note that the "YourRoleNameHere" on line 174 of ```cdktest-stack``` needs to be filled out with the name of the role you’re using.